 SECTION 34.
-SUSPENSION, REVOCATION, OR NONRENEWAL OF REGISTRATION.
+SUSPENSION, REVOCATION, OR NONRENEWAL OF

+REGISTRATION.
-(a) In this section, "insolvent" means:

-(1) having generally ceased to pay debts in the ordinary course of business other than as a result of good-faith dispute;

-(2) being unable to pay debts as they become due; or

-(3) being insolvent within the meaning of the federal bankruptcy law, 11U.S.C.
-Section 101 et seq.[, as amended].

-(b) The administrator may suspend, revoke, or deny renewal of a provider's registration if:
+- (a) In this section, "insolvent" means: - (1) having generally ceased to pay debts in the ordinary course of business other than as a result of good-faith dispute; - (2) being unable to pay debts as they become due; or - (3) being insolvent within the meaning of the federal bankruptcy law, 11 U.S.C.
+Section 101 et seq.[, as amended.] - (b) The administrator may suspend, revoke, or deny renewal of a provider's registration

-(1) a fact or condition exists that, if it had existed when the registrant applied for registration as a provider, would have been a reason for denying registration;

-(2) the provider has committed a material violation of this [act] or a rule or order of the administrator under this [act];

-(3) the provider is insolvent;

-(4) the provider or an employee or affiliate of the provider has refused to permit the administrator to make an examination authorized by this [act], failed to comply with Section 32(b)(2) within 15 days after request, or made a material misrepresentation or omission in complying with Section 32(b)(2); or

-(5) the provider has not responded within a reasonable time and in an appropriate manner to communications from the administrator.

-(c) If a provider does not comply with Section 22(f) or if the administrator otherwise finds that the public health or safety or general welfare requires emergency action, the administrator may order a summary suspension of the provider's registration, effective on the date specified in the order.

-(d) If the administrator suspends, revokes, or denies renewal of the registration of a provider, the administrator may seek a court order authorizing seizure of any or all of the money in a trust account required by Section 22, books, records, accounts, and other property of the provider which are located in this state.

-(e) If the administrator suspends or revokes a provider's registration, the provider may appeal and request a hearing pursuant to [insert the citation to the appropriate section of the administrative procedure act or other statute governing administrative procedure].

-Legislative Note: In states in which the constitution does not permit the phrase, "as amended," when federal statutes are incorporated into state law, the phrase should be deleted in subsection

-(a)(3).
+- (1) a fact or condition exists that, if it had existed when the registrant applied for registration as a provider, would have been a reason for denying registration; - (2) the provider has committed a material violation of this [act] or a rule or order of the administrator under this [act]; - (3) the provider is insolvent; - (4) the provider, an employee or affiliate of the provider, a lead generator for the provider, a person administering an account for the provider pursuant to Section 22(b), or a person to which the provider has delegated its obligations under an agreement or this [act] has refused to permit the administrator to make an examination authorized by this [act], failed to comply with Section 32(b)(2) no later than 15 days after request, or made a material misrepresentation or omission in complying with Section 32(b)(2); or - (5) the provider has not responded within a reasonable time and in an appropriate manner to communications from the administrator. - (c) If a provider does not comply with Section 22(h) or if the administrator otherwise finds that the public health or safety or general welfare requires emergency action, the administrator may order a summary suspension of the provider's registration, effective on the date specified in the order. - (d) If the administrator suspends, revokes, or denies renewal of the registration of a provider, the administrator may seek a court order authorizing seizure of any or all of the money in a trust account required by Section 22, books, records, accounts, and other property of the provider which are located in this state. - (e) If the administrator suspends or revokes a provider's registration, the provider may appeal and request a hearing pursuant to [insert the citation to the appropriate section of the administrative procedure act or other statute governing administrative procedure].

+Legislative Note: The reference in subsection (a)(3) to 11 U.S.C.
+Section 101, "as amended" is intended to cover any future amendments to that provision that Congress may enact.
+That language appears in brackets because in some states this may be an unconstitutional delegation of state legislative power.
+Those states should not enact the bracketed language.
-1. Subsection (b) gives the power to suspend or revoke a registration.
-Subsection (e) gives recourse under the administrative law of the state to a provider whose registration has been suspended or revoked.

-2. Section 22(e) requires a trust account at all times to have a balance in an amount equal to the sum of the balances in each individual's account, and section 22(f) requires a monthly reconciliation of the trust account.
+- 1. Subsection (b) gives the power to suspend or revoke a registration.
+Subsection (e) gives recourse under the administrative law of the state to a provider whose registration has been suspended or revoked. - 2.
+Section 22(g) requires a trust account at all times to have a balance in an amount equal to the sum of the balances in each individual's account, and section 22(h) requires a monthly reconciliation of the trust account.
 If money is missing, or in other proper circumstances, subsection (c) authorizes the administrator to take summary action.
-Subsection (e) contemplates prompt judicial review.

-3. As with section 32(b)(3) (authorizing seizure of money and records from the bank holding a provider's trust account), subsection (d) does not specify the procedure to be used.
+Subsection (e) contemplates prompt judicial review. - 3.
+As with section 32(b)(3) (authorizing seizure of money and records from the bank holding a provider's trust account), subsection (d) does not specify the procedure to be used.
 If other law authorizes ex parte relief, the administrator may seek that relief under this subsection.